Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Teoscar Hernández At The Plate

+- Hernandez is batting .304 with one homer during his last games and is on a four-game hitting streak.

-- Hernandez has picked up a hit in 63.5% of his 126 games this season, with at least two hits in 27.8% of those games.
+- Hernandez has picked up a hit in 63.8% of his 127 games this year, with more than one hit in 27.6% of those games.

-- Hernandez has picked up an RBI in 35.7% of his games this season, with more than one RBI in 15.9% of his games.
-He has also plated three or more runs in three contests.
+- Hernandez has had at least one RBI in 35.4% of his games this season (45 of 127), with more than one RBI 20 times (15.7%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored a run in 46 games this year, with multiple runs six times.
+- He has scored in 47 of 127 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.